Rod Thorn: Chicago Bulls

 In 1978, Thorn became the general manager of the Chicago Bulls and served in that role until March 1985.
 Thorn hired Jerry Sloan as Head Coach, drafted Reggie Theus and had Artis Gilmore in the middle.
 Thorn replaced Sloan on the bench to finish the 1981–82 season (15–15).

+Thorn hired Kevin Loughery, his former teammate and coach with Nets, as head coach in 1983.

 In 1984, he famously oversaw team's selection of Michael Jordan with the No. 3 pick of the 1984 NBA draft. (he also selected track star Carl Lewis, with the draft on the eve of the 1984 Olympic Games, simply for patriotic publicity purposes).

 Thorn negated numerous trade offers for the Bulls' No. 3 pick in 1984.
 There was maneuvering for Jordan to go to Philadelphia where North Carolina star Billy Cunningham was the 76ers coach.
-There was further speculation Thorn might select Jordan's North Carolina’s teammate Sam Perkins, (who was drafted at No. 4), because the Bulls had recently selected shooting guards in previous drafts and Thorn had just traded All-Star Reggie Theus.
+There was further speculation Thorn might select Jordan's North Carolina's teammate Sam Perkins, (who was drafted at No. 4), because the Bulls had recently selected shooting guards in previous drafts and Thorn had just traded All-Star Reggie Theus.
 However, Thorn drafted Jordan, and the Bulls' foundation was in place.

-Thorn hired Kevin Loughery as head coach and the team struggled with youth.
 Thorn left the Bulls when he and Loughery were fired in March 1985 and new owner Jerry Reinsdorf hired Jerry Krause as G.M.